BLCM/OpenBLCMM/windows-processing/README.md

 `sun.java2d.d3d.D3DRenderQueue.flushNow` method not being found, but that *is* required to be in the native-image config files, otherwise selecting the main folder dropdown in file dialogs will crash the EXE.

+### Normalizing JSON

+The version of GraalVM / Liberica NIK that the project was first using (Liberica NIK 22) generated JSON files which were pretty easy to compare against each other -- each method and field tended to be on its own line.
+As of Liberica NIK 23, it's generating more compact JSON which isn't as friendly to humans wanting to see what's changed from run to run.

+So, our `native-agent-new.bat` and `native-agent-merge.bat` scripts now run the outputted JSON through [jq](https://jqlang.github.io/jq/) once they're done, to normalize the output.
+It's not quite the same formatting that GraalVM had been doing previously, but it keeps things in a format which makes diffing much easier.
+Those batch files will refuse to run unless they find `jq-win64.exe` in your `%PATH%`.
+If you install jq using `winget install jqlang.jq`, make sure to check the checkbox asking about the path.
+You may need to restart your cmd.exe/Powershell in order to pick up the path changes.

+The actual commands we're using, for each JSON file, are:

+    jq . file.json > file.json.new
+    move /Y file.json.new file.json

 ### Installing/Using Those Components